 Welcome to Systems Laboratory

-In Systems Lab, we are developing theories and algorithms to predict and control complex systems.
+In Systems Lab, we are developing theories and algorithms to understand and build complex intelligent systems.
 If you want to study and contribute to the fields of autonomy, human behavior, adaptation, and interaction between natural and artificial intelligence, come and be a part of us.
-If you are interested, please send a short email to Yildiray Yildiz (email@example.com) describing your research interests together with your CV.
-Undergraduates are also welcome.
-If you are a good programmer, please indicate that in your email (this is NOT a requirement).
+If you always feel like a beginner, like to think out of the box, and don’t like conventional approaches to problems, you are welcome here.
+Just send a short email to Yildiray Yildiz (firstname.lastname@example.org) and tell us why you want to be a part of us.
+Undergraduates, graduates, and students from all departments and all universities are welcome.
+(Please attach a CV to your email.)

 Shahab Tohidi’s paper “Discrete Adaptive Control Allocation,” is accepted for publication at 2021 American Control Conference in New Orleans.